 A likely excuse.

-Well, as it turns out, she actually was, which is in itself pretty boring until you think about how it effects me, because I am important.
+Fast forward a bit, and she actually was, which is in itself pretty boring until you think about how it effects me, because I am important.
 I am now going to be an uncle, and God as my witness, I’m going to be the cool one.
 I mean, I’ll still be there for the occasional heartwarming bit of advice that succinctly wraps up the little scamps recent endeavors, but I’ll also be the one with the leather jacket and the hot babes.
 In short, I have to be this kid’s Uncle Jesse.

 The need to be the cool uncle is two-fold.
 For starters, it’s always been one of my life goals to be the cool uncle, because fuck it, it’s not my kid, so I might as well spoil him.
 Secondly, Dan Jr.’s the spawn of an ultimate fighter so it’s probably for the best that I am always on the kid’s good side.